 Mo Shahdloo

-I am a researcher at Oxford Centre for Functional MR Imaging of the Brain (FMRIB), University of Oxford, working with Mark Chiew.
+I am a computer vision and machine learning scientist at Vicon.
+Before that, I was a researcher at Oxford Centre for Functional MR Imaging of the Brain (FMRIB), University of Oxford, mentored by Mark Chiew and Karla Miller.

-I had my undergraduate degree in Electrical Engineering from Amirkabir University, Tehran.
-After working as an embedded systems developer for a couple of years, I moved to Ankara where I did my graduate work in the lab of Tolga Çukur.
+Going back, I was trained in Electrical Engineering at Amirkabir University and Sharif University, Tehran.
+After working on developing industrial embedded systems for oil & gas plants for couple of years, I moved to Ankara where I did my graduate work in the lab of Tolga Çukur, working on MRI and computational neuroscience.

-My research centers on developing methods to make MR imaging faster and more accurate.
-Recently, I am focused on reducing motion artifacts in functional MRI in awake non-human primates and in rodents.
-Also, I develop computational models to map representation of visual and auditory natural stimuli in the human brain.
+My current research centers on developing machine learning tools for markerless motion tracking.
+Stretching from the past, I am interested in developing methods to make MR imaging faster and more accurate, which involve physics-based as well as deep-learning based approaches.
+Recently, I was working on reducing motion artifacts and thermal noise in functional MRI in awake non-human primates and humans.
+I am also interested in building computational models to map representation of visual and auditory natural stimuli in the human brain, using Bayesian statistics and deep learning.

-Below, you can peek into the stuff I am busy doing these days.
+Below, you can peek into the stuff I have been busy doing recently.

 Publications